 - Any other method authorized by law or by the rules of evidence at common law.

-If you are being charged with possession of child pornography at the state or federal level, it is important to have a child pornography defense attorney in Tarrant County who understands the law, the available defenses, how out-of-state subpoenas work and who understands how electronic evidence can be tracked or challenged in court.
+If you are being charged with possession of child pornography at the state or federal level, it is important to have a child pornography defense attorney in Tarrant County who understands the law, the available defenses, how out-of-state subpoenas work, and how electronic evidence can be tracked or challenged in court.
 (817) 203-2220.